Rāhui in place after death of tourist on Tongariro Northern Circuit

 "After a tragedy on the mountain, this was always protocol and it was good that people respected the process of the tikanga."

 He said the alpine environment on the crossing could be "dangerous" as the weather could change in a flash.

-The Department of Conservation was unable to provide comment at this stage.
+Tongariro Guided Walks owner Terry Bloomhart said the weather conditions up the mountain on Saturday were extremely unsafe.
+He said throughout the day wind gusts got up to 90km/h, with more than 50mm of rainfall by the Red Crater.